Thinking about buying?

-Before you can buy a house, your finances need to be in top shape.
+Before you can buy or build a house, your finances need to be in top shape.
 How you look on paper really does affect your chances of getting a good loan.
 In order to make sure you’re looking your best for potential lenders, consider these five little known finance facts before you apply for a loan.

 Your HECS can affect your borrowing power

 Sure HECS is a low interest, government funded scheme with great conditions, but the fact is, it takes away from your weekly net pay.
 Lenders will definitely take this into consideration when evaluating how much they’re willing to lend you for a home loan.

 If you’re looking to buy, now or in the future, do what you can to pay off your HECS as soon as possible.
 It will free up some of your money, which increases your budget.
 Your commitment to financial responsibility will also not go unnoticed by lenders.

 Having a credit card and using it responsibly is a great way to establish a clean credit report.
 The banks also love a responsible credit user and will often throw higher credit limits your way to reward you for your financial savvy.
 But, before you take them up on their generous offers, consider how it will affect your chances of getting a home loan.